Open topic with navigation

 The parameter window_name can be parameterized.

 In the following example, ctrx_set_window waits for the window of Microsoft's Internet Explorer.
-Internet Explorer's home page is the Mercury Interactive site.
-Therefore, the string "Mercury at mercuryinteractive.com" appears in the header frame of the window.
+Internet Explorer's home page is the ABC site.
+Therefore, the string "ABC at abc.com" appears in the header frame of the window.

 The user then exits the browser (using ctrx_mouse_click) and ctrx_unset_window is automatically generated by VuGen to wait for the window to close.